-Line 7 - Arizona Apportionment Ratio (Multistate S corporations Only)
+Line 7 - Arizona Apportionment Ratio Multistate S corporations Only

-Compute the apportionment factors according to the instructions for Schedule(s) ACA or A. Enter on page 1, line 7, the average apportionment ratio from Schedule ACA, line 3, or from Schedule A, line A5, column C. Carry out the decimal to six places.
+Compute the apportionment ratio following the instructions for Schedule(s) A (non-air carrier S corporations) or ACA (for air carrier S corporations).
+Enter the average apportionment ratio on line 7.
+Carry out the decimal to six places.